Connect with Creative Time Reports

 Do you have a burning question you want to address?
 A story you need to tell?
 Whether your medium is text, recorded voice, images, video, or a format we haven’t imagined, we want to hear from you!

 To submit a proposal for Creative Time Reports, please email us with a short (500 words maximum, 3mb maximum attachment) description.
 Be sure to include any relevant links as well as your biographical information.
 Filmmakers, poets, playwrights, writers and artists of all stripes—we welcome your ideas!
-Creative Time pays a modest honorarium to artists whose content is published on CTR.
+Creative Time pays all CTR contributors.

 Become an intern for Creative Time Reports!
 Got editing chops?
 Web design skills?
-WordPress Multisite mastery?
-Share your energy, skills, and passion while gaining invaluable experience in a fast-paced and innovative environment.
+Keen to work at the intersection of socially engaged art and journalism?
+Share your energy, skills and passion while gaining invaluable experience in a fast-paced and innovative environment.
 Interested?
 Visit www.creativetime.org/about/internships.

 Creative Time Reports is a platform for artists to voice nuanced perspectives and provocative commentary on issues too often overlooked by mainstream media, facilitating conversations about important ideas that are left outside the scope of debate.
 We need your help to sustain and grow this groundbreaking project.
 Your tax-deductible gift enables us to bring artists’ distinctive viewpoints into discussions about the world’s most urgent social challenges.

-To support Creative Time Reports, donate online now, or contact Alyssa Nitchun, Director of Development, at (212) 206-6674 x212 or email@example.com.
+To support Creative Time Reports, donate online now, or contact Ashley Chavis, Associate Director of Development, at (212) 206-6674 x205 or email@example.com.

 Visionary work is only truly possible with the support of visionary funders.
 Creative Time is deeply grateful to our supporters for believing in Creative Time Reports and the transformative power of art to raise consciousness, expose injustices and shape a more just world.

-Founding support for Creative Time Reports was provided by The Rockefeller Foundation’s NYC Cultural Innovation Fund.
-Additional funding was contributed by Bloomberg Philanthropies, Ford Foundation and Lambent Foundation, as well as Creative Time’s generous trustees and individual donors.
-We also gratefully acknowledge public funding from the New York City Department of Cultural Affairs, in partnership with the City Council; and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
-In-kind support was provided by Kirkland & Ellis LLP.
+We also gratefully acknowledge public funding from the New York City Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.